jacoblapworth/akahu-sdk-swift/src/react/CONTRIBUTING.md

 ### Babel Build for Artifactory Deployment

 React components use JSX syntax, ES6 classes, and other features that aren't available in all our supported browsers.
-That means that we need to transpile our raw source code down to ES5 compatible JavaScript.
+That means that we need to transpile our ES2017 source code down to ES5 compatible JavaScript.
 The [babel CLI](https://babeljs.io/) allows us to transpile all of our components without bundling up anything, which will ensure the smallest possible built artifact for our consumers.

 `npm run build:prepublish` is the build task that is executed just before we deploy to Artifactory.
 It combines several other build tasks to create our Artifactory deployable build artifacts.